 (Universiti Dan Kolej Di Malaysia)

-|Top 4 Best Universities in Malaysia|
+Top 4 Best Universities in Malaysia

 |Putra University of Malaysia (UPM)||4||4||3|

-Eight Higher educational institutions in Malaysia :
+The Eight types of Higher educational institutions in Malaysia :

 |Public Universities||Polytechnics||Community Colleges||Teacher Training Colleges|